Minimum wage hike all but dead in big COVID relief bill

 Sen. Angus King, I-Maine, said he wants the bill's $350 billion for state and local governments to specify minimum amounts for municipal governments and wants perhaps $50 billion to improve broadband coverage.

-Other rulings by the parliamentarian could force additional changes as well.
-These might include dropping or altering provisions providing billions of dollars to help some struggling pension plans and to help people who’ve lost jobs afford health insurance.
+The parliamentarian ruled Monday that some House-approved provisions, which would provide billions to help some struggling pension plans and to help people who’ve lost jobs afford health insurance, could stay in the bill, according to Senate Finance Committee Chairman Ron Wyden, D-Ore.

 The House-approved minimum wage language would gradually raise the federal floor to $15 an hour by 2025, more than double the $7.25 in place since 2009.

-After the parliamentarian said that provision would have to be deleted, Sanders and Senate Finance Committee Chairman Ron Wyden, D-Ore., said they were working on plans to increase taxes on large corporations that don't meet certain levels for workers' pay.
+After the parliamentarian said that provision would have to be deleted, Sanders and Wyden said they were working on plans to increase taxes on large corporations that don't meet certain levels for workers' pay.

 But that plan was dropped, Democrats said Monday, with Sanders saying the proposal would have been too easy for employers to evade.
 It was always questionable whether pressuring companies with tax increases would have won enough Democratic support to survive, and the idea would have affected only a fraction of workers paid the minimum wage.